-1. Each Member State shall take the measures necessary to ensure that the following intentional
+1. Each Member State shall take the measures necessary to ensure that the following intentional conduct is punishable:

 (a) publicly inciting to violence or hatred directed against a group of persons or a member of such a group defined by reference to race, colour, religion, descent or national or ethnic origin;